slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"Writing down one thing you are grateful for each day is the cheapest possible therapy ever." (...)
 "The most selfish thing in the world you can do is to be generous.
 Your generosity will return you ten fold." (...)
+"If you are more fortunate than others, build a longer table rather than a taller fence." (...)
 "You can’t call it charity unless no one is watching."
 -- Kevin Kelly*